genielabs/HomeGenie/scheduler.md

 Another way to define event occurrences (schedules) is by using cron expressions.

 Cron expressions are strings that are actually made up of five sub-expressions, that describe individual details of the schedule.
-These sub-expression are separated with white-space, and represent:
+These sub-expressions are separated with white-space, and represent:

 - Minutes
 - Hours